AndreiIgna/if-menu/readme.txt

 == Description ==

-Control what menu items your site's visitors see, based on visibility rules.
+Control what menu items your site's visitors see, with visibility rules.
 Here are a few examples:

 * Display a menu item only if `User is logged in`
-* Hide menu items if `Device is mobile`
+* Hide menus if `Device is mobile`
-* Display menu items for `Admins and Editors`
+* Display menus for `Admins and Editors`
 * Hide Login or Register links for `Logged in Users`
-* Display menu items for `Users from US or UK`
+* Display menus for `Users from US or UK`
-* Display menu items only for `Customers with active membership`
+* Display menus only for `Customers with active membership`
-* Display menu items for visitors browsing with `Language English or Spanish`
+* Display menus for visitors browsing with `Language English or Spanish`

-The plugin is easy to use, each menu item will have a new option “Change menu item visibility” which will enable the selection of visibility rules (example in Screenshots).
+After the plugin is enabled, each menu item will have a new option “Change menu item visibility” which will enable the selection of visibility rules.
+Check the examples in screenshots or try it here → [demos.layered.store](https://demos.layered.store)

 ## Features